 What happens: Your kidneys filter waste out of your blood, and they prep it to send out of your body in urine.
 They also control your balance of fluids, sodium, and potassium, and make vitamin D, among other things.
-So when your kidneys don’t work properly, it can cause many problems including high blood pressure, swelling and bloating, and blood or too much protein in the urine.
+So when your kidneys don’t work properly, it can cause many problems, including uremia.
+Too many waste products in the blood as a result of failing kidneys can affect the appetite.

 What helps: Your doctor will tell you how to change your diet.
 If you’re in the earlier stages of kidney disease, you may need to focus on sodium.
 If your disease is more advanced, you may also have limits on how much potassium or protein you can get.
 If you have kidney stones, you may need to make other changes to your eating habits.

 9. Alzheimer’s Disease

 What happens: As dementia sets in, people with Alzheimer’s may forget to eat, become overwhelmed by choosing and cooking food, or have trouble using utensils.
 As a result, they miss out on key nutrients and can lose weight they need to keep, becoming frail.
 They need to make sure they stay hydrated, as well.